 - Support addition, updating ,and deletion of markers - Done!

 - Check and store whether user is an admin - Done!

-- Create an admin page - In Progress
+- Create an admin page - Done!

 - Examine and Document the API - Done, but updates are expected

 - Add some styling to the login page - Done!

 - Make it easier for a user to spot his own markers (By displaying a list/coloring markers/etc.) - Done!

 - Support upload of marker images - Done!

 - Support download of map images - Done!

 - Implement downloading of marker data for admins - Done!